elasticpath/react-pwa-reference-storefront/src/components/src/SearchFacetNavigation/README.md

 #### Description

-Displays facet navigation given product data.
+Displays facets to narrow the search results further.
+The facets are retrieved from the specified product data.

 #### Usage